clovyr/haskell-example/README.md

 ## Running the examples

-1. Navigate to one of the example directories:<br/>
+1. Navigate to one of the example directories:
 `cd ~/git/github.com/clovyr/haskell-example/examples/todomvc`
-1. Install dependencies<br>
+1. Install dependencies
 `nix-build -E '(import dep/reflex-platform {}).ghcjs.callPackage ./. {}'`
-1. Run the server<br>
+1. Run the server
 `cd result/bin/reflex-todomvc.jsexe && python3 -m http.server 8080`
 1. In a new browser tab, enter the url of your Clovyr Code instance prefixed by `8080-`